 Insurance groups or entities are exempt from reporting if they had less than $10 million in TRIP-eligible direct earned premium (DEP) in 2021.
 This exemption does not apply to Captive Insurers or Alien Surplus Lines Insurers.
 Captive Insurers that write TRIP-eligible lines of insurance but which do not provide any terrorism risk insurance subject to the Program (on either a standalone basis or embedded with other coverages) are also exempt from reporting.

 Data Call Instructions and Forms

-Notice advising of the commencement of the 2021 TRIP Data Call can be found in the Federal Register Notice.
+Notice advising of the 2022 TRIP Data Call and changes to the reporting templates in 2022 has been published in a Federal Register Notice.

 Treasury has also created a comprehensive ZIP code listing for the Geographic Exposures worksheet.

-A selection of sample fact patterns is available for reference purposes.
+A selection of sample fact patterns is also available for reference purposes.

 Workers' Compensation Data

 Treasury has arranged with the National Council on Compensation Insurance (NCCI), the California Workers’ Compensation Insurance Rating Bureau (California WCIRB), and the New York Compensation Insurance Rating Board (NYCIRB) to provide (either directly or through other workers’ compensation rating bureaus) the workers’ compensation insurance elements of the data call relating to premium and payroll information, with the exception of private reinsurance arrangements associated with workers’ compensation insurance.

 The data aggregator will provide insurers writing workers’ compensation insurance with reporting templates that will not require provision of workers’ compensation data.
 Instead, that information will be provided by NCCI, California WCIRB, and/or NYCIRB, and then merged into the information provided directly by the reporting insurers.